drolbr/overpass-doc/en/preface/osm_data_model.md

 or all post boxes in Scotland.
 OpenStreetMap is a spatial database, thus lists of all objects with a special property in a limited area can be computed.
-By the way, Overpass API is one of the tools intended to deliver that, and the chapter [Find Objects](../criteria/index.md) explains how to do that.
+Overpass API is one of the tools intended to deliver that, and the chapter [Find Objects](../criteria/index.md) explains how to do that.

 Lists of all objects in the world with a property have at best a weak spatial relevance.
-Although each branch of e.g. a fast food chain has a location, the whole fast food chain's only spatial information are these locations, thus it does not add anything spatial on top of the branches.
+Although each branch of e.g. a fast food chain has a location, the only spatial information of the fast food chain as a whole are these locations, thus it does not add anything spatial on top of the branches.

 Finally, the concept of identity has less importance than spatial manifestations.